Solar powered systems have been growing in popularity in Tanzania recently and we’re not surprised!

 A solar water pump is also known as a solar photovoltaic water pumping system.
 This system is similar to the old pumping system you know, except it's powered by solar panels instead of electricity.
 A whole solar water pump system will comprise of one or more solar panels, a motor pump set, a controller device to operate the pump.
 An inverter and batteries might be required depending on the situation.

 The way it works (without going into too much detail) is that the solar panel when hit by light produces DC (Direct current) that is then used to power the pumps.
 In some cases, the pump/motor might require an AC (Alternative Current), in these scenarios an inverter is used to convert DC to AC.
-You can read about how solar pumps work in detail here.

 You can visit our offices to see the components of a water pump system.
 You can also visit our projects page for a quick look at a solar water pump system.
 Solar water pumps are great to use when you need to extract water from rivers, boreholes or other water sources for irrigation, livestock and other purposes.